numisveinsson/SeqSeg/tutorial/tutorial.md

 ## Viewing the Output 📊🖼️🔬

 After running the segmentation, the output will include: 🗂️📁✅
-- `segmentation.vtp`: The segmented vessel structure.
+- `segmentation.mha`: The segmented vessel structure.
 - `centerline.vtp`: The extracted centerline of the vessels.
 - `surface_mesh.vtp`: The reconstructed surface mesh.